umbraco/UmbracoDocs/Implementation/Custom-Routing/index-v8.md

 # Custom routing in Umbraco

-_There are a couple of ways of controlling the routing behavior in Umbraco: customizing how the inbound request pipeline finds content & creating custom MVC routes that integrate within the Umbraco pipeline_.
+_There are a couple of ways of controlling the routing behavior in Umbraco.
+You can customize how the inbound request pipeline finds content or create custom MVC routes that integrate within the Umbraco pipeline_.

 ## Customizing the inbound pipeline

-Below lists the ways in which you can customize the inbound request pipeline, this is done by using native Umbraco plugin classes, events or defining your own routes.
+Below lists how you can customize the inbound request pipeline.
+This is done using native Umbraco plugin classes, events, or defining your own routes.

 ### IContentFinder